mirsujat/React-Native-Expo/README.md

 Build with React Native, Expo XDE, Google Cloud Function, Firebase and twilio

+for some security and payment issue ROOT_URL, twilio API key are not exposed here so this APP do not run in your local

 These are  test projects for learning Google Cloud Functions, Firebase and Twilio.